Ola-Kaznowska/ChatGPT-1O-Flask-/README.md

 # ChatGPT-1O-Flask
 ChatGPT application answering questions in English.
-Application written in Python 3.13.1 HTML5 and CSS3.
+Application written in Python 3.13.1, HTML5, CSS3 and Framework Flask.
 Instructions for using the program:

 # STEP 1: Install python from the official site: https://www.python.org/